 Cumulus Linux does not put all ports into a bridge by default.

-To learn about VLAN-aware bridges and how to configure them, read VLAN-aware Bridge Mode for Large-scale Layer 2 Environments.
+To learn about VLAN-aware bridges and how to configure them, read VLAN-aware Bridge Mode.

-To create a traditional mode bridge, see Traditional Mode Bridges.
+To create a traditional mode bridge, see Traditional Bridge Mode.

 The MAC address for a frame is learned when the frame enters the bridge via an interface.
 The MAC address is recorded in the bridge table, and the bridge forwards the frame to its intended destination by looking up the destination MAC address.
 The MAC entry is then maintained for a period of time defined by the

 bridge-ageing configuration option.
 If the frame is seen with the same source MAC address before the MAC entry age is exceeded, the MAC entry age is refreshed; if the MAC entry age is exceeded, the MAC address is deleted from the bridge table.

 The following example output shows a MAC address table for the bridge: